 BIO

 Dr. Kim Wolske is a research associate professor in the Harris School of Public Policy at the University of Chicago and a research fellow with EPIC, the Energy Policy Institute at the University of Chicago.
 Dr. Wolske's research draws on the fields of environmental, social, and cognitive psychology to examine the behavioral dimensions of energy and climate issues, with an eye toward improving the design of public-facing policies and programs.
 A central focus of her research is on understanding the motivations and barriers associated with consumer adoption of efficient and renewable energy technologies.
 She also researches public perceptions of climate change solutions, including large-scale technologies such as carbon dioxide removal.
-Dr. Wolske has been recognized for excellence in teaching.
-In 2021, she was named Outstanding Faculty of the Year, and in 2022 the Harris School's graduating class selected her to deliver "The Last Lecture."
-Currently, Dr. Wolske holds the position of Past President of the Society for Environmental, Population, and Conservation Psychology, which is Division 34 of the American Psychological Association.
+Dr. Wolske is a Fellow of the American Psychological Association and a past president of the Society for Environmental, Population, and Conservation Psychology (Division 34 of APA).
+She currently serves as a deputy editor for Climatic Change.

 Hart, P.S., Campbell-Arvai, V., Wolske, K.S., & Raimi, K.T.
 (2022) Moral hazard or not?
 The effects of learning about carbon dioxide removal (CDR) on mitigation support.
 Energy Research & Social Science, 89: 102656.